openbakery/gradle-xcodePlugin/README.md

 * _outputDirectory_ - Output directory where the ipa an dSYM.zip is created

   default value: "build/testflight"

+* _distributionLists_ - Comma separated distribution list names which will receive access to the build

+	default value: empty

 * _notifyDistributionList_ - notify permitted teammates to install the build